99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 # AWS Security
 in flight TLS / SSL will be encrypted before sending and decrypted after. prevents MITM man-in-the-middle attack.
 Server-Side encryption: Data is encrypted after being recieved by the server, decrypted before being sent.
 It's stored in an encrypted for thanks to a key.
 Client-Side encryption: data in encrypt. by the client and never decrypted by server.
+Client-side encryption with
+customer-managed encryption keys allows you to select either symmetric or asymmetric keys.

 # KMS
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/471d117e-2e6a-4390-a241-b0a00c50934e">